LinhLe211/Advanced-SQL/README.md

 Chicago crime data

-Based on the information available in the different tables, you have to run specific queries using Advanced SQL techniques that generate the required result sets.
+Based on the information available in the different tables, you have to run specific queries using Advanced SQL techniques that generate the required result sets:
+    - Use joins to query data from multiple tables

+    - Create and query views

+    - Write and run stored procedures

+    - Use transactions